andy-byers/CalicoDB/README.md

 + Transactions provided as first-class objects

 ## Caveats
-+ Currently, Calico DB only runs on 64-bit Ubuntu and OSX
++ Only tested on 64-bit Ubuntu and OSX
-+ Has a hard limit on key length (anywhere from 29 B to ~16 KB, depending on the page size)
++ Hard limit on key length is anywhere from 29 B to ~16 KB, depending on the chosen page size
-+ Has a hard limit on value length, equal to roughly 4 GB
++ Hard limit on value length is roughly 4 GB
 + Only one transaction may be running at any given time
 + Doesn't provide synchronization past support for concurrent cursors

 ## Dependencies
 The library itself depends on `@gabime/spdlog` and `@TartanLlama/expected`.
-`spdlog` is downloaded during the build using CMake's FetchContent API, and `expected` is bundled with the source code.
+The tests depend on `@google/googletest`, and the benchmarks depend on `@google/benchmark`.
-The tests depend on `@google/googletest`.
+All dependencies are downloaded using CMake's FetchContent API.

 ## Build
 Calico DB is built using CMake.